 One of my good friends was stuck inside the school.
 I was constantly sending up prayers for him and the other three guys.
 The whole situation was not a fun experience and am glad that it was the only time I experienced anything like this while deployed.

-Good news, seeing combat in Afghanistan has its “benefits” especially when no one gets hurt.
+The good news, seeing combat in Afghanistan has its “benefits” especially when no one gets hurt.
 We all got Army Combat Action Badge (CAB) and I received an Air Force Combat Action Medal.

 See all my 31 Days…Military Life